Its glory faded, decaying modern Rome 'needs a miracle'

 Much of the alleged corruption dates back to the time of the previous mayor, Gianni Alemanno, a former right-wing minister who is under investigation.
 He denies any wrong-doing.

-However, magistrates say the mobsters' tentacles have also delved into the current administration, run by Ignazio Marino, a liver transplant surgeon and an ally of centre-left Italian Prime Minister Matteo Renzi.
+However, magistrates say the mobsters' tentacles have also delved into the current administration, run by Ignazio Marino, a liver transplant surgeon and an ally of center-left Italian Prime Minister Matteo Renzi.

 While Marino is not implicated, a number of his staff have come under scrutiny, leading to a stream of resignations.
 A city source says an official review has recommended that around 30 major public contracts be annulled and re-offered for tender.